viordache/instagrim/Readme.txt

 It is a Netbeans maven based project.

-The code is used as an example for AC32007, School of Computing, Univeristy of Dundee.
+The code is used as an example for AC32007, School of Computing, University of Dundee.

 It implements the following URL patterns:

 /Image/*
 /Images
 /Thumb/*
 /Images/*
 /Login
 /Register

-Not all work 100% correctly .
+Not all work 100% correctly.
 Some parts of the implementation are missing.

-Students are exected  to:
+Students are expected to:
 1: Understand the code
 2: Fix any bugs
 3: Add functionality